fallen-icarus/cardano-swaps/README.md

 2. Compare the asset values between this input/output pair.
 3. Validate that the exchange meets the price defined in the datum. **Partial fills are allowed.**
 4. Checks the swap is not expired.
+5. A reference script cannot be attached to the new swap output.

 This design cleverly utilizes Cardano's per-UTxO script execution to enable cheap composition of swaps across different trading pairs within a single transaction.